planningcenter/planningcenter.design/src/articles/Alerts.md

 - No choice for the user is needed.
 The primary action is to confirm they read the message.
 - Icon: error
 - Icon color
-- Primary button color: red
+- Primary button color: blue

 ![Example error alert](/images/alert--error.png)
 <br>